What employees really, really want from you

-When it comes to transforming how we work, we believe that the best way to start is to ask the people doing that work.
-That’s why we’re constantly in conversation with knowledge workers at companies of all sizes to find out what they expect from work and to learn about how they like to get things done every day.
+When it comes to transforming how we work, we believe the best way to start is to ask the people doing that work.
+That’s why we’re constantly in conversation with knowledge workers in companies of all sizes, to find out what they expect from work and learn about how they’d like to get things done every day.
 Part of this means always looking into how work and employee expectations are changing for enterprise companies.

 It reflects important changes in people’s expectations about work, including: